-All our Ph.D. students and most of our Masters students are funded either through personal scholarships, McGill scholarships, research assistantships, or teaching assistantships.
+All our Ph.D. students and most of our Masters students are funded either through federal or provincial scholarships, McGill scholarships, research assistantships, or teaching assistantships.
 The funding package offered to admitted students varies from student to student, as a function of needs and merit.
 The admission letter you will receive will contain a formal funding offer.
-If you are a great student, you will get a great offer.
-As an indication, the average student funding at the Ph.D. level is approximately 20,000$ per year, while it is approximately 15,000$ among funded Masters students.
+While the details and components may vary by individual, the average student funding at the Ph.D. level is approximately 25,000$ per year, and approximately 15,000$ among funded Masters students.
 However, many students receive significantly more than the average.

-Apart from tuition fees, we estimate that a single student will need, on average, $12,000 per year to live in Montreal (note that the apartment rents in Montreal are usually 50% less than in Toronto and Vancouver).
-Nature Magazine featured anarticle on graduate student salaries, including comments from McGill graduate students.
+Apart from tuition fees, we estimate that a single student will need, on average, $22,000 per year to live in Montreal (note that the apartment rents in Montreal are usually 50% less than in Toronto and Vancouver).

-Tuition and compulsory fees are described in the Graduate studies fee tables for the master's and the doctorate on the McGill Student Accounts site.
+Tuition and compulsory fees for Masters and PhD students are described in the Graduate studies fee tables for the master's and the doctorate on the McGill Student Accounts site.

-M.Sc. students must pay three consecutive terms of residence and Ph.D. students must pay between six and eight consecutive terms of residence, depending on the level of admission they entered the program.
-After the required terms of residence fees have been paid, students pay additional session fees for each additional term they are registered.
-There is an additional fee of $500 for compulsory health insurance.
-This amount will cover one year of health insurance and is for single coverage.
+M.Sc. students must pay full tuition and fees for three consecutive terms and Ph.D. students must pay full tuition and fees for between six and eight consecutive terms, depending on the level of admission they entered the program.
+After the required terms, students pay reduced “additional session” tuition and feels for each additional term they are registered.
+Students should also expect to pay an additional annual fee for compulsory health insurance.